 The chuck box is not mouse proof.
 If any type of food is stored, it will attract mice and other animals.
-If your Unit has brought food, please store it properly in sealed containers.
+If your unit has brought food, please store it properly in the provided bear box or in your vehicles.